dmitrijsk/node2vec/README.md

 Under the **structural equivalence** assumption, nodes with similar structural roles in networks should be closely embedded.
 E.g., nodes *u* and *s6* in Figure 1 act as hubs of their corresponding communities.

-Unfortunately, it appears that clustering under the **structural equivalence** hypothesis cannot be reproduced.
-However, we managed to capture the structural equivalence between nodes using a different algorithm, struc2vec.
-Mode on this below.

 ### Reproduction of Figure 3 in [1]